The current stage of documentation of Far East petroglyphs

 (b) Retouched photograph of N. G. Kharlamov, 1929-30.

-(d) Sketch by A. P. Okladnikov on paper squeeze and tracing paper, 1970.
+(d) Sketch by A. P. Okladnikov based on paper print and tracing paper, 1970.

 Study of models of boulders and surfaces with petroglyphs